 Software testing is not, nor it was ever expected to be, a strict discipline in the world of software development.
-While software development is continuously evolving in all its aspects, including languages, methodologies and application purposes, user base is growing exponentially.
-This leads to the situation where many applications are used by a large number of users on a daily basis.
+While software development is continuously evolving in all its aspects, including languages, methodologies, and application purposes, the user base is growing exponentially.
+This leads to a situation where many applications are used by a large number of users on a daily basis.

 Therefore, as a very useful application, Teamer is currently used by over 2.5 million people worldwide on a daily basis.